drupalprojects/kalatheme/README.md

  * Accessibility (Coming soon!)
  Kalatheme strives to provide and improve accessibiltiy for all users.
-Please report issues with the tag a11y.
+Please report issues with the tag `a11y`.

+* Moving to hosting releases on github and Drupal.org.
+  * Github hosts the source on master and releases on the release branch.
+  * Post issues ot Drupal.org, but develop against source on github.

 * SASS and COMPASS Support
  https://drupal.org/node/2167227